MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/run-composite-operations-in-sql-server-using-the-sql-adapter.md

 ---
 description: "Learn more about: Run composite operations in SQL Server  using the SQL adapter"
-title: "Run composite operations in SQL Server  using the SQL adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Run composite operations in SQL Server  using the SQL adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 906c6352-44f3-4624-9e32-aea3fbb7510d
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Run composite operations in SQL Server  using the SQL adapter
 The [!INCLUDE[adaptersql](../../includes/adaptersql-md.md)] enables adapter clients to perform composite operations on the SQL Server database.
 A composite operation can include any number of the following operations, and in any order: